I just got a great email here, and I gotta print this out.

 All right.

-Now I'm titillated here.
+Now, I'm titillated here.

-Cold air, unusually cold air is responsible for the subtropical storm off the coast of Georgia.
+Unusually cold air is responsible for the subtropical storm off the coast of Georgia.

-These things uh don't usually form.
+These things don't usually form.

 I think it's been a few years when we've had one like this.

-Remember most storminess on the earth is related to temperature contrasts.
+Remember, most storminess on the earth is related to temperature contrasts.

 Right.

-It's a it's a it's a perfect political agenda the way they've got it set up and you know right right and you just reminded me of a news story that came out yesterday.
+And you just reminded me of a news story that came out yesterday.

 No.

-I've got a record how or I mean I've got this graphic that shows how all of those storms were in the western Atlantic and then the new supposed record year, 2005, they're everywhere.
+I've got a record how, I mean, I've got this graphic that shows how all of those storms were in the western Atlantic.

 In other words, if we had satellites back in 33, you know, there probably would have been five or six more storms that would have been seen.

-And and 2005 then wouldn't be a record.
+And 2005 then wouldn't be a record.

-Now this is a statistical thing but it's only because of humans desire and and and and necessity in some places to um to name things and to create boundaries for things that something that happens like this tropical storm,
+Now, this is a statistical thing, but it's only because of humans' desire and necessity in some places to name things and to create boundaries for things that something that happens like this tropical storm, subtropical storm in April is said to be unusual.

 So it's not unusual.

-Well I appreciate not because it's unusually warm out.
+Not because it's unusually warm out.

-You might have remembered a few years ago there was the supposed first ever hurricane off of Brazil.
+You might have remembered a few years ago, there was the supposed first-ever hurricane off of Brazil.

-Yes that was supposedly due to w that was supposedly due to global warming.
+That was supposedly due to global warming.

 That was another one of those things.

-It formed in an unusually cold air mass and the water it was sitting over was not unusually warm.
+It formed in an unusually cold air mass, and the water it was sitting over was not unusually warm.

-Monday and Tuesday down here in South Florida.
+Monday and Tuesday down here in South Florida, we had lows in the low 60s.

-It barely got to the 70.
+It barely got to the 70s.

 The humidity was gone, and it was.

-Now I've lived here since 1997.
+Now, I've lived here since 1997.

 Here we go with the same anecdotal stuff that the global warming people use.